-Guidelines covering the Ad Hoc Internship Programme of the United Nations Interregional Crime and Justice Research Institute (UNICRI)
+General guidelines covering the Internship Programme of the United Nations Interregional Crime and Justice Research Institute (UNICRI)

-PLEASE NOTE: The UNICRI ad hoc Internship Programme is in no way connected with appointment to, positions at the professional level and above carrying international recruitment status during the period of the internship or for the six months immediately following the expiration of the internship.
+PLEASE NOTE: The UNICRI Internship Programme is in no way connected with appointment to, positions at the professional level and above carrying international recruitment status during the period of the internship or for the six months immediately following the expiration of the internship.
+For more details, refer to: ST/AI/2014/1

 The application form specifically designed for the internship programme can be downloaded here

-Duly completed application forms should be submitted to:
+Duly completed application forms should be submitted, preferably, via email to:

 Viale Maestri del Lavoro, 10, 10127 Turin, ITALY